Salt Lake West Side Stories: Post Twenty-Three

 Related Activities: Try walking from 100 South behind the new Eccles Theatre down Regent Street.
 On your way, read the ground plaques and historical markers.
 When you reach 200 South, turn east onto what remains of Plum Alley.
 Notice that even today the alley gives a sense of separation from the surrounding culture and business district.
 We also suggest reading about Utah’s Chinese American community entry on Utah State History’s “History to Go” site.

 Contributors: A special thanks to Kin Ng, Margaret Yee, and Max Chang for contributing to the contents of this post.
+A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.

 Gordon S. Chang, Ghosts of Gold Mountain: The Epic Story of the Chinese Who Built the Transcontinental; Boston, MA: Houghton Mifflin Harcourt, 2019.